04 March 2020

 Héliogabale (1910)

 French postcard.
 Ballet of the lyrical tragedy 'Héliogabale', on 21 and 23 August 1910 at the Théàtre des Arènes in Béziers.
-Music was by Déodat de Séverac, Émile Sicard was auteur of the play, while director of the performance was Joseph Charry.
+Music was by Déodat de Séverac, Émile Sicard was the auteur of the play, while the director of the performance was Joseph Charry.
 Leading actors were Édouard de Max, Madeleine Roch, René Alexandre and Jean Hervé.

 Kees van Dongen

 After an absence of several years, Jean Hervé returned to the screen in 1920 with - the lost film - Fumée noire/Black Smoke, Louis Delluc's first film, made with his newly founded company Parisia, and co-directed with the more experienced director René Coiffard, who had worked in the US film industry.
 Star of the film was Eve Francis, Delluc's wife and favourite actress, but Hervé had the male lead.
+The plot deals with a couple of newlyweds whose uncle visits them, back from the Orient.
+His tales and gifts create dreams that seem to become reality.
+The production was ambitious, with paintings on the sets painted by Dutch artist Kees van Dongen, then one of the most popular modern artists of Paris.

-From then Hervé was back in the picture, acting opposite Pierre Alcover in Le drame des eaux mortes/The drama of the dead waters (Joseph Faivre, 1921), but more important was his part as the evil, ruthless Buteau, harassing his sister's wife Françoise (Germaine Rouer) with fatal consequences, in La Terre/The Earth (1921) by André Antoine.
+From then Hervé was back in the picture, acting opposite Pierre Alcover in Le drame des eaux mortes/The Drama of the Dead Waters (Joseph Faivre, 1921), but more important was his part as the evil, ruthless Buteau, harassing his sister's wife Françoise (Germaine Rouer) with fatal consequences, in La Terre/The Earth (1921) by André Antoine.
 Antoine kept Émile Zola's Naturalism by mixing the main actors from the Comédie-Française - who act in a restrained, realist way - with nonprofessionals, and by combining an updated version of 'King Lear' with the picturesque scenery of the French countryside, beautifully cinematographed.

-Also released in 1921, were Herve's parts in La vivante épingle/The living pin (Jacques Robert, 1921) and L'étrange aventure du Docteur Works/The Closed Door (Robert Saidreau, 1921).
+Also released in 1921, were Herve's parts in La vivante épingle/The Living Pin (Jacques Robert, 1921) and L'étrange aventure du Docteur Works/The Closed Door (Robert Saidreau, 1921).
 Hervé last role in silent cinema was that of the evil Cavaliere Terenzio Papiano opposite Ivan Mozzhukhin in the title role and Lois Moran as Adriana/Adrienne in the Luigi Pirandello adaptation Feu Mathias Pascal/The Living Dead Man (Marcel L'Herbier, 1926).

-Jean Hervé also directed four films (IMDb only names three): Les deux chemins/The Two Roads (1918) with Manuel Caméré and Juliette Clarens, the Prosper Mérimée adaptation Colomba (1920) starring Mirella Marcovici, Le pauvre village/The poor village (1922) starring Max Maxudian and Germaine Rouer, and shot in Switzerland, and the WWI drama Les deux soldats/The Two Soldiers (1923), for which he also wrote the script.
+Jean Hervé also directed four films (IMDb only names three): Les deux chemins/The Two Roads (1918) with Manuel Caméré and Juliette Clarens, the Prosper Mérimée adaptation Colomba (1920) starring Mirella Marcovici, Le pauvre village/The Poor Village (1922) starring Max Maxudian and Germaine Rouer, and shot in Switzerland, and the WWI drama Les deux soldats/The Two Soldiers (1923), for which he also wrote the script.

 In the sound era, Hervé mostly played on stage, but he still acted in two more films.
 He was Talma in Sacha Guitry's Le destin fabuleux de Désirée Clary/Mlle.
 Desiree (1942), with Gaby Morlay in the title role, and he had a small role in the Fernandel comedy Adhémar ou le jouet de la fatalité/Adhémar (1951), again by Guitry.
 Hervé also acted in the TV film Mon coeur est dans les Highlands/My Heart is in the Highlands (Maurice Cazeneuve, 1953) with Roger Hanin.
+Jean Hervé died in 1966 in Paris.

 Jean Hervé